June 1, 2020

 If your destination is uninhabitable because of a natural disaster, Allianz Global Assistance’s travel insurance considers that a covered reason for trip cancellation or interruption.
 "Uninhabitable" means there has been enough damage to make a reasonable person find their accommodation unfit for use.

 This definition can't be stretched to include minor inconveniences.
 If the golf course is closed because of storm damage, or if the resort places you in a garden-view suite because the oceanfront rooms aren't habitable, that's not sufficient reason for cancellation.
-Check your Certificate of Insurance/Policy to see if pre-emptive evacuations ordered by local authorities are not covered.
+Check your Certificate of Insurance/Policy to see if pre-emptive evacuations ordered by local authorities are covered.